ePages-de/epages-docs/_posts/2017/2017-04-19-build-a-multiple-repository-pull-request-test.md

     }
 {% endhighlight %}

-As you now have the name of the branch, you to do the same for the remote name of the developer, who created the pull request.
+As you now have the name of the branch, you need to do the same for the remote name of the developer, who created the pull request.

 How can we now ensure, that the pull request is only triggered once and not for every repository, where a Pull request was set from a developer?